 - Secor SM, Carey HV.
 Integrative Physiology of Fasting.
 Compr Physiol.
 2016;6(2):773-825. doi:10.1002/cphy.c150013

 - Ekmekcioglu C. Melatonin receptors in humans: biological role and clinical relevance.
 Biomed Pharmacother Biomedecine Pharmacother.
 2006;60(3):97-108. doi:10.1016/j.biopha.2006.01.002

-Interested in Nutrition?
-NUNM has several nutrition programs to choose from, including an online masters in nutrition, on-campus masters and bachelors programs.
-Sign up and request more information to learn more about your options.
+Interested in nutrition?
+NUNM has several nutrition programs to choose from, including an online masters in nutrition, on-campus masters, a 3 year accelerated bachelor to master and a stand alone bachelor programs.
+Sign up and request more information to learn more about your options!